 In connection with the IPO, we entered into a Tax Sharing and Separation Agreement, ("TSSA"), which governs certain separation-related tax matters between the Company and GE following the IPO.
 The TSSA governs the allocation of the responsibilities for the taxes of the GE group between GE and the Company.
 The TSSA also allocates rights, obligations and responsibilities in connection with certain administrative matters relating to the preparation of tax returns and control of tax audits and other proceedings relating to taxes.
-We provide additional information on the TSSA in our 2014 Form 10-K in Note 15.
-Income Taxes.
+See Note 15.
+Income Taxes to our 2014 annual consolidated and combined financial statements in our 2014 Form 10-K for additional information on the TSSA.